mohit065/rlmon/README.md

 *Note: Server may not run on IIITB-Milan, a hotspot may be required.*

-The state space embedding and reward function for the agent are in `src/utils.py`, with the actual model in `src/agent.py`.
-The teams used for training are in `teams.py`.
+The DQNAgent class is implemented in `src/agent.py`.

 To train the model, navigate to `src` and run